A Kalabanda Ate My Homework

-A Kalabanda Ate My Homework is a 2017 Ugandan animated short film created by Robin Malinga and directed by Raymond Malinga.
-The 6-minute CGI animation stars Martha Kay, Faith Kisa, Patrick Salvador Idringi, and Daniel Omara.
-The film tells the story of Tendo, a primary school pupil who arrives at school without his homework and claims that a "Kalabanda" – a mythical creature from Ugandan folklore – ate it.
+A Kalabanda Ate My Homework is a Ugandan animation short film created by Robin Malinga and directed by his blood brother Raymond Malinga.
+The film stars Martha Kay, Faith Kisa with Patrick Salvador Idringi and Daniel Omara.
+It tells a story of Tendo, a primary school pupil who came to school without his homework and when asked why he didn't hand in his homework, he gives an excuse that a Kalabanda (a mythical creature) ate his homework.